Did you know skin is your bodies largest organ?

 The more cells in the stratum corneum that are exposed to water the more permeable those cells and this layer become.
 Some studies have shown that hydrated skin is 3.3 times more likely to absorb substances.
 When you put on lotion the oil and water are passively (does not require energy) absorbed through the skin.
-This process is not immediate and means that whatever is to be absorbed must stay in contact with the skin, like lotion that is frequently applied.
+This process is not immediate and means that whatever is to be absorbed must stay in contact with the skin, like the white label skin care products that are frequently applied.
 What is absorbed by your skin bypasses your liver (your liver is what helps filter out toxins from what you eat and digest) and goes straight into your blood stream.

 So what does your skin absorb?

 Although your skin does absorb some things it does not absorb everything.
 It all depends on the size of the molecules that come in contact with your skin.
 To enter the blood stream easily the item must weigh less than 500 Daltons (the unit of molecular mass).